juntao/arenztopia/content/news/Issue 40.md

 ## Feature: Minoshi Conaway
 By Lorenzo Avila & Tony Yuan

-Today we interviewed Minoshi Conaway, a racecar driver for ASCRO car #33, sponsored by Kaiath Systems. #33 was involved in a huge and famous crash at Olb Speedway in 2018, where Conaway lost control of his car and did a barrel roll, crashing into and setting on fire several other cars.
+Today we interviewed Minoshi Conaway, a racecar driver for ASCRO car #33, sponsored by Kaiath Systems. #33 was involved in a huge and famous crash at Olb Speedway in 2018, where Conaway lost control of his car and did a barrel roll, crashing into and setting several other cars on fire.
 Two people were killed in the crash and it led to a reform of the ASCRO rules.

 Olb City Announcer: Hello!
 To start off, can you tell us a bit about the famous crash in 2018?

 Minoshi Conaway: Sure!
 So I clearly remember that the crash was very sudden, because one moment I was pulling into the lead and then the next moment my car was spinning and on fire, right?
+So my first

 OCA: